 Wrist fractures - bone fragments can irritate the tendon sheath or reduce the amount of space in the carpal tunnel.

-Neck Tightness - Tight neck muscles and poor head posture can also compromise the nerves of the neck to create problems throughout the path of the nerves.
+Neck Tightness - Tight neck muscles and poor head posture can also compromise the nerves of the neck to create problems throughout the path of the median nerve.

 Treatments for Carpal Tunnel Syndrome

 While a number of treatments are available, it’s also important to rest and avoid doing anything to aggravate the cause.
 Taking care of yourself and making the necessary lifestyle changes will enable your treatment and healing to be more effective.

 These treatments are popular with patients as they are non-evasive, drug free and don’t involve surgery.
 Severe cases of carpal tunnel may be treated with cortisone injections or even surgery, but it is highly recommended that these less invasive treatment options be explored first.

 You may wish to discuss the different treatments with your myotherapist.
 These treatments can include:

 Soft tissue massage to forearm muscles and wrist ligaments